pratikiitgn/Bigger_quadcopter/README.md

     $ mkdire git_workspace
 5) Open git_workspace in terminal and clone the repositary\
     $ git clone (url of your repository)
+6) Now, make a file in your repository in ubuntu
+    $ touch test.txt
+7) To check the status of GitHub repository
+    $ git status
+8) To add file over the github account
+    $ git add (name_of_filename)
+    $ git commit -m "add here your comments" (name_of_your_file)
+    $ git push -u origin master
+    Then after apply your username and password

 ## Some Ubuntu Shortcuts